-This small group trip (12 snorkelers + guide) is an exceptional value for a 15 day remote adventure filled with fantastic reefs, beautiful landscapes and some interesting top side attractions, like Komodo Dragons!
+This small group trip (12 snorkelers + guide) is an exceptional value for a 15 day remote adventure filled with astoundingly healthy reefs, beautiful landscapes and some interesting top side attractions, like Komodo Dragons!

-First we fly into Bali for a short visit with a tour of a seaside temple and a cultural park.
+First you fly into Bali for a short visit with a tour of a seaside temple and a cultural park.
 You then start the remote island snorkel safari by flying to two distinct regions.
 Some of the trip dates start in Alor and some start in Komodo.
 There you will access the best shallow reef sites from two fabulous exclusive seaside resorts, Alami Alor and Komodo Resort.
 Both offer extraordinary and varied landscapes, and rich and healthy reefs with abundant marine life.

-We will have seven days to snorkel from the Alami Alor Resort.
-Each day we will have one or two guided snorkel boat trips to the best reefs in the area, with highlights like mandarinfish, aneome fields, arches, caves, and maybe even dugongs.
-There is also a house reef that is full of life to explore.
+You will have six days to snorkel from the Alami Alor Resort.
+Each day you will have two guided snorkel boat trips to the best reefs in the area.
+There is also an excellent house reef that is full of life to explore.
 The reef is a shallow shelf, accessed from the pier, that is full of coral life, small reef sharks, nudibranchs, spadefish, mandarinfish, and lots of other reef fish.

 The Alami Alor is an intimate resort situated on a remote and quiet bay

 which combines luxury accommodation and delicious locally inspired food.
 There are six waterfront bungalows, and it will be only your group at the resort.
 The bedroom is air-conditioned, and there is an open air garden bathroom.
-There is plenty of outdoor seating, with hammocks and loungers.
+There are plenty of outdoor loungers.

-Alami Alor is easily able to accommodate special diets such as vegetarian, vegan, gluten-free and so on.
+Alami Alor can accommodate most special diets such as vegetarian, vegan, gluten-free, and so on.